Depression. Causes, symptoms, treatment of the disease

 First stage

-Deterioration
+Deterioration of condition

-Loss of the meaning of life
+Losing the meaning of life

-Why is the blues coming?
+Why does the blues occur?

 What to do?